Cocoon Kin Kid’s Club - Information for Enrolled Families

 One of our main priorities is reducing the risk of illnesses spreading.
 Exclusions apply for all symptoms of illness and include consistent runny noses, coloured mucus, consistant or chesty coughs, active cold sores or any other communicable illnesses.
 Please seek our advice before bringing your child into the session.
 Parents with a child displaying symptoms of being unwell while here will be contacted for collection.

 Hygiene practices are implemented with the children as part of our daily program.
-Children coming in to care will be encouraged to wash their hands on arrival and will practice basic hygiene such as washing our hands frequently, covering using the inside of our elbow for any coughs and sneezes and using a tissue to clear their nose.
+Children coming in to care will be encouraged to wash their hands on arrival and will practice basic hygiene such as washing our hands as needed and before eating, covering using the inside of our elbow for any coughs and sneezes and using a tissue to clear their nose.

 WHAT TO BRING